 The gift shop sells range of inspiring English Heritage gifts, including wines and preserves, postcards, books, jewellery, homeware, and children's toys.

-Male and female toilets located in the main car park.
-In the summer season extra unisex portaloos are located at the castle.
+Toilets Male and female toilets located in the main car park.
+In the summer season extra unisex portable toilets are located at the castle.
 Baby changing facilities are in the disabled toilet at the main car park.

 Dogs are allowed in the grounds on a short lead.
 No dogs allowed in the hall or castle.
 Assistance dogs are welcome.